stjordanis/deepchecks/README.rst

        </tbody>
       </table>

-Followed by the visual outputs of all of the checks that are in that suite, that isn't appended here for brevity.
-In the following section you can see an example of how the output of a single check may look.
+Followed by the visual outputs of the checks, that isn't appended here for brevity.
+In the following section
+you can see an example of how the output of a single check may look.

 Running a Check